Message From the Chair of Governors

 Lucy Winston: Lucy was elected by parents as parent governor until April 2022.
 Lucy is the governor with responsibility for Young Carers.
 Lucy is also the Governor Data Protection Officer (GDPO) and shares the role of governor with responsibility for Wellbeing with Jenny.
 Lucy is also a member on various working parties and panels.
 Lucy has no business interests with the school.

-Tina Adamson: Tina was elected as a co-opted governor until May 2022.
-Tina is a member of the Pay committee,and a member on various working parties and panels when required.
-Tina has no business interests with the school.
+Michaela Johnson: Michaela was elected by the Governing Body as a Co-opted Governor and serves until May 2023.
+Michaela is a member of various working parties.
+Michaela has no business interests at the school.

 Contact with Governors can be made through the school office.